 • Primarily in-person

-• Tuition is $9,500
+• Tuition is $8,500

-• Delivered once a year in the Spring Participants meet once a month all day over the span of six months
+• Participants meet once a month all day over the span of six months

-Lead LA Lead LA is a nine-month leadership development program for Los Angeles based professionals looking to strengthen their leadership and management skills and develop meaningful networks to expand their capacity for impact within their teams, organizations, and communities.
-Ascending and established professionals who live and/or work in Greater Los Angeles and have a minimum of 5 to 7 years of professional experience.
+Lead LA is a nine-month leadership development program for Los Angeles-based professionals looking to strengthen their leadership and management skills and develop meaningful networks to expand their capacity for impact within their teams, organizations, and communities.

 • Public Narrative Frameworks